 but mainly because

-I should add that in strict architectural terms, I use the term ‘brutalist’ wrongly.
+I should clarify that I use the term ‘brutalist’ …. wrongly.
 I love Denys Lasdun’s National Theatre as much as the next man (assuming that the next man is a member of the Twentieth Century Society), and I’m also not one of those people who believes in the power of architecture to solve deep-seated social and economic problems.
 But sometimes bad architecture can just, well, get you down.

-The 1980s IBA did what it could in and around these structures (including turning a multistorey carpark into a community centre, complete with roof garden (see the sort of ‘I’ shape in the green square to the bottom left of the image above).
+The 1980s IBA did what it could in and around these structures (including turning a multistorey carpark into a community centre, complete with roof garden.
 But the housing blocks continue to be the local authority’s number 1 choice for housing its poorest residents.
 ‘Kottie’ is notorious as a location for dealers, and although I don’t feel unsafe walking through it (I’m from southeast London) it’s not a place I’d want to live given a choice.
 Apparently, and perhaps unsurprisingly, the whole monolithic ‘Kreuzberg Centre’ project was planned as a tax-saving write-off, and is a microcosm of bad 60s and 70s planning, complete with the blight of a planned-for-but-later-abandoned motorway project.
 Add to this the peculiar geographical side-effects of a divided Berlin – this part of Kreuzberg was a peculiar dead-end peninsular surrounded on three sides by the wall prior to the fall of the wall.

-Still not sure how to import Google maps, but if you look here, you can see Block 70 bounded by Fraenkelufer to the south and Kohlfurter Strasse to the north, with buildings gradullay rising in scale and ugliness immediately to the north of Kohlfurter Strasse, reaching their peak (if that’s the right word) at Kottbusser Tor itself.
+Anyway, back at Block 70… if you look at Google maps, you can see the block bounded by Fraenkelufer to the south and Kohlfurter Strasse to the north, with buildings gradually rising in scale and ugliness immediately to the north of Kohlfurter Strasse, reaching their peak (if that’s the right word) at Kottbusser Tor itself.

 Amazing then that such a contrast exists, like some rift in time between decades.
 On the south side of Kohlfuter Strasse is my favourite building – as ever images here don’t do it justice.
 It looks at its best at night, when you see that the original 19th century block has had its end wall opened up to create lighter, more open apartments, and making best use of the roof level with a greenhouse structure – both popular ‘tricks’ of the IBA Altbau programme.